Make Your Next Trip Extraordinary

 Best Times to Go

-April through June and September through October are the best to enjoy both the blue Mediterranean sea and the mountains that plunge into them; it’s not as hot as the summer and less crowded.
+April through early June and September through October are the best to enjoy both the blue Mediterranean sea and the mountains that plunge into them; it’s not as hot as the summer and less crowded.

 Worst Times to Go

 July and August are the busiest months, and the heat makes hiking unpleasant.
+On the other hand, the summer nights are perfect for water activities, such as private boat charters.

 Biggest Rookie Mistakes

 Trying to see the region in just one day, as a shore excursion from a cruise or a day trip from Florence.
-Quickly hopping on and off a train from one town to the other won’t reveal the real spirit of Cinque Terre.
+Quickly hopping on and off a train from one town to the other won’t reveal the real spirit of the Cinque Terre.
 For that, you must take your time, adapt to the slower local rhythm, wander side alleys, climb to a gorgeous view from terraced vineyards, and sip a glass of wine at sunset.

-Can't-Miss Photo Op
+Can't-Miss Photo Ops

 Vernazza from above: Start hiking along the path from Vernazza to Monterosso al Mare, and in less than 15 minutes the village will come into view.
 Set out in the early morning for better light and the chance of having this spot all to yourself.